 Your Emotional Needs

 Your emotional needs are fundamental drivers for your life.
-Getting these needs met or even having the realistic expectation that they will be met is enough to keep you feeling positive and generally happy and confident.
+Getting these needs met or having the realistic expectation that they will be met is enough to keep you feeling positive and generally happy and confident.
 On the other hand, not having these met is the fundamental cause of all anxiety.
-If left, this anxiety can lead to more serious problems including depression, uncontrolled anger, addictions, compulsions and obtrusive thoughts, amongst a range of emotionally distressful symptoms.
+If left, this anxiety can lead to more severe problems, including depression, uncontrolled anger, addictions, compulsions and intrusive thoughts, amongst a range of emotionally stressful symptoms.

 Learning to audit Your emotional needs

 The good news is that Human Givens psychotherapists have a very straightforward and effective way of helping you quickly identify which emotional needs you may not be fully meeting.
-We all go through rough periods in our lives, this is unavoidable.
-However, even at those times, by being aware of your emotional needs, you can head off the more extreme negative effects of too much emotional stress.
-This is why learning how to audit your emotional needs is so helpful, and it is really easy to do and can help you quickly decide what the priorities are for getting back on track.
-This is so important, as often when you feel stressed you do not know where to begin and can often find yourself making all kinds of mistaken assumptions.
+We all go through rough periods in our lives; this is unavoidable.
+However, even at those times, you can avoid the more extreme adverse effects of too much emotional stress by being aware of your emotional needs.
+This is why learning how to audit your emotional needs is so helpful, and it is straightforward to do and can help you quickly decide what the priorities are for getting back on track.
+This is so important, as when you feel stressed, you often do not know where to begin and can usually find yourself making all kinds of mistaken assumptions.
 You may take things too personally.
-You may think that things will never change and it’s always been like this.
-You may feel your entire life is a write-off even though in reality only one thing has gone wrong.
-You may find yourself endlessly searching for original causes of your suffering in childhood.
-This is not to say that what has happened in the past has not effected you or that you should not be aware of how your learning and patterns are limiting you or where traumatic events are keeping you locked into a cycle of anxiety.
+You may think that things will never change, and it’s always been like this.
+You may feel your entire life is a write-off even though, in reality, only one thing has gone wrong.
+You may find yourself endlessly searching for the original causes of your suffering in childhood.
+This is not to say that what has happened in the past has not affected you or that you should not be aware of how your learning and patterns are limiting you or where traumatic events are keeping you locked into a cycle of anxiety.
 Human Givens therapy will effectively deal with such past issues.
-However, whatever has occurred, in the final analysis you still have to have our needs met in the present and in the future, and making sure you are focused on that will help you enormously to overcome anxiety.
+However, in the final analysis, whatever has occurred, you still have to have our needs met in the present and the future.
+Making sure you are focused on that will help you enormously overcome anxiety.

 Emotional Needs Audit